Brain-CODE provides advanced data management services for neuroscience data

 Maximizing Data Discovery

 OBI has established standards for the variety of data types that are collected on Brain-CODE.
 These standards were based upon existing international standards such as CDISC and NINDS so that data can be combined not only within Brain-CODE, but also with other datasets.
 To date, these standards have been adopted by more than 35 institutions who conduct neuroscience research in Ontario.
-By standardizing data collection in this way, we hope to offer researchers using Brain-CODE the ability to compare to compare their data with other researchers’ data in a synergistic “apples-to-apples” manner.
+By standardizing data collection in this way, we hope to offer researchers using Brain-CODE the ability to compare their data with other researchers’ data in a synergistic “apples-to-apples” manner.

 Providing Enriched Datasets